ktv18/students-tutorial-webpack-babel/README.md

     ```
     touch src/index.css
     ```
-    add folowing styles to the file you created:
+    add following styles to the file you just created:
     ```
     body {
         background: #06c;
     }
     ```
 4. Import **index.css** in your **index.js** file:   `import './index.css';`.
-5. Yarn start.
+5. Run `yarn start` .

+You should see updates in the browser.